Single-Particle Mobility Edge without Disorder

-It turns out that disorder is not the essential requirement of localization.
-The notion of disorder-free localization can be traced back to the Wannier-Stark localization \cite{wannier1962dynamics,fukuyama1973tightly,emin1987existence}, where a constant electric field applied to the lattice (resulting in a tilted potential) may give rise to exponentially localized states.
-These eigenstates can be determined exactly as $|m\rangle=\sum_n \mathcal J_{n-m} (2J/F) |n\rangle$ \cite{fukuyama1973tightly}, where $\mathcal J_\nu (z)$ are Bessel functions of the first kind of hopping strength $J$ and constant force $F$.
-For $F>2$, all the eigenstates are localized i.e. there is no energy-dependent ME.
+However, neither random disorder nor quasiperiodic potential is essential for the rise of localized eigenstates.
+We refer to the lattice in the absence of the random or quasirandomness as disorder-free model.
+The notion of disorder-free localization can be traced back to the Wannier-Stark lattice \cite{wannier1962dynamics,fukuyama1973tightly,emin1987existence,holthaus1996localization,hartmann2004dynamics}, where a constant electric field applied to the lattice (resulting in a tilted potential) may give rise to exponentially localized states.
+These eigenstates can be determined exactly as $|m\rangle=\sum_n \mathcal J_{n-m} (2J/F) |n\rangle$ \cite{fukuyama1973tightly}, where $\mathcal J_\nu (z)$'s are Bessel functions of the first kind of hopping strength $J$ and constant force $F$.
+For $F>2J$, all the eigenstates are localized i.e. there is no energy-dependent ME.
 It took quarter of a century for experimental evidence to emerge \cite{mendez1988stark,voisin1988observation}, proofing the equally-spaced energy spectrum (Wannier-Stark ladder), and later in recent experiments involving interaction \cite{taylor2020experimental,scherg2021observing,guo2021observation,guo2020stark,morong2021observation,kohlert2021experimental}.
-Recent works show that in presence of particle interaction, the Stark lattice exhibits robust many-body localization \cite{schulz2019stark,van2019bloch,yao2020many}, which may be destructed by dephasing noise \cite{wu2019bath} or coherent/incoherent drive \cite{bhakuni2020drive,bhakuni2019effect}.
-However, the existence of ME in disorder-free systems is not well-established.
+Recent works show that in presence of particle interaction, the Stark lattice exhibits robust many-body localization \cite{schulz2019stark,van2019bloch,yao2020many,zhang2021mobility}, which may be destructed by dephasing noise \cite{wu2019bath} or coherent/incoherent drive \cite{bhakuni2020drive,bhakuni2019effect}.
+However, the existence of ME in noninteracting disorder-free systems is not well-established.